amiaopensource/ltopers/README.md

 The script will run rsync twice the transfer the data to the LTO tape.
 It runs twice to address an unresolved problem with small-sized files not transferring properly (running it twice seems to fix the errors).

-##Writing LTO metadata to FileMaker##

-This process happens automatically via the lto2filemaker script, which runs when the user unmounts the LTO tape using the mountlto script.
-Using XML Starlet, the lto2filemaker script parses the xml documents and sends the metadata to the lto\_tapes and lto\_files tables in FileMaker.

-Lto2filemaker can also be invoked independently:

-`$lto2filemaker yourfile.schema`

 ##Tools##
-- ltoperconfig
 - mountlto
 - formatlto
 - writelto